 Most bedbugs are reddish-brown with a flat, oval-shaped body.
 They’re usually about a quarter-inch long, have six legs, and don’t have visible wings.

 Bedbug bites tend to look similar to other insect bites.
-The bites are usually red, very itchy, and smaller than a quarter-inch across.
+The bites are very itchy, and smaller than a quarter-inch across.
+In white skin, the bites usually appear red.
+On dark skin, they can look faint-pink or purplish, and turn deep brown the longer they remain on the skin.

 However, they can also develop into large weals (itchy, fluid-filled bumps) that can be larger than 2 inches.